Richard Masemola

 Masemola was educated at Marrianhill, St. Peter's College, Rosettenville as well as UNISA.
 He was ordained in 1961.
 At first he served in Hilton at a small church.
 Later he served at St Martin's Anglican Church in Edendale, a suburb of Pietermaritzburg in KwaZulu Natal, eventually becoming an Arch Deacon.

 Father Masemola met and married teacher Emelda Themba Ngubane (b.
 1927).
 They had five children; four sons and a daughter.
 They eventually settled in Caluza, a semi-rural suburb of Pietermaritzburg.

-Father Masemola passed away at Edendale hospital on 20 November 1981.
-He left behind his wife Emelda Themba, four sons - Wiseman, Thamsanqa, Sibusiso and Thabo - a daughter Millicent, two daughters-in-law and six grandchildren.
+Father Masemola died at Edendale hospital on 20 November 1981.